VillagerUnknown/VillagerCoin/README.md

 I can confirm that the following mods include coins in their loot tables without any modifications:

+* Lootr
 * Farmer's Delight Refabricated

 Compatibility data packs for the following mods can be found at https://github.com/VillagerUnknown/VillagerCoin/wiki/Villager-Coin-Addons#compatibility

 * VillagerUnknown's Graveyards & Ghosts
 * Pandarix's Better Archeology

+### Planned Compatibility

+I hope, but cannot garauntee, to provide compatibility with the following mods:

+* JEI
+* Dungeons and Taverns
+* Illager Invasion
+* Structory